pachyderm/docs/content/latest/reference/supported-releases.md

 ### Stable

-`stable` indicates that the Pachyderm team believes the feature is ready for use in a production environment.
+`stable` indicates that the MLDM team believes the feature is ready for use in a production environment.

 - The feature's API is stable and unlikely to change.
 - There are no major defects for the feature.
-- The Pachyderm team believes there is a sufficient amount of testing, including automated tests, community testing, and user production environments.
+- The MLDM team believes there is a sufficient amount of testing, including automated tests, community testing, and user production environments.
 - Support is available from Pachyderm.

 ### Experimental

-`experimental` indicates that a feature has not met the Pachyderm team's criteria for production use.
+`experimental` indicates that a feature has not met the MLDM team's criteria for production use.
 Therefore, these features should be used with caution in production environments. `experimental` features are likely to change, have outstanding defects, and/or missing documentation.
-Users considering using `experimental` features should contact Pachyderm for guidance.
+Users considering using `experimental` features should contact MLDM for guidance.

 - Production use is not recommended without guidance from Pachyderm.
 - These features may have missing documentation, lack of examples, and lack of content.